dieterich-lab/DCC/README.rst

 The output of DCC include: CircRNACount, CircCoordinates, LinearCount and CircSkipJunctions.

 **CircRNACount:** a table containing read counts for circRNAs detected.
-First thre columns are chr, circRNA start, circRNA end.
+First three columns are chr, circRNA start, circRNA end.
 From fourth column on are the circRNA read counts, one sample per column, shown in the order given in your samplesheet.

 **CircCoordinates:** CircRNA annotation in BED format.
 The columns are chr, start, end, genename, junctiontype (come from STAR, 1 for GT/AG, 2 for CT/AC), strand, circRNA region (startregion-endregion), overall regions (the genomic features circRNA coordinates interval covers).